-A local Remuneration Policy is in place for Rabobank Australia.
+A Local Policy on Remuneration is in place for Rabobank Australia.
 It applies to all employees of Rabobank Australia, including Executive Directors and Senior Management who are residents in Australia.
-The local Policy is aligned with the Rabobank Group Remuneration Policy, although if an inconsistent requirement were to arise then the Board or Senior Officer Outside Australia would consult with the Group to vary the local Policy to ensure compliance with local regulations and prudential standards is always maintained.
+The local Policy is aligned with the Global Policy on Remuneration of Rabobank Group, although if an inconsistent requirement were to arise then the Board or Senior Officer Outside Australia would consult with the Group to vary the local Policy to ensure compliance with local regulations and prudential standards is always maintained.